zoltanp/zoltanp.github.io/_posts/2017-06-17-ktechlab-is-coming-back.md

 categories: ktechlab kde
 ---

-KTechLab, the IDE for microcontrollers and electronics as joined KDE.
+KTechLab, the IDE for microcontrollers and electronics has joined KDE.
 Below I'm summarizing its current status and plans.

 Status of KTechLab